Ertugliflozin and metformin

 Ertugliflozin and metformin helps control blood sugar levels.
 Ertugliflozin works by helping the kidneys get rid of glucose from your bloodstream.
 Metformin works by helping your liver release lower amounts of sugar into your blood.

-Ertugliflozin and metformin is a combination medicine used together with diet and exercise to improve blood sugar control in adults with type 2 diabetes mellitus.
-This medicine is not for treating type 1 diabetes.
+Ertugliflozin and metformin is a combination medicine used together with diet and exercise to improve blood sugar control in adults with type 2 diabetes mellitus. ertugliflozin and metformin is not for treating type 1 diabetes.

 Ertugliflozin and metformin may also be used for purposes not listed in this medication guide.